Share this:

 Historic England (2024, List Entry Number 1021417) states that "new studies propose that the Beaford Castle Hill Settlement could potentially be the location of the pivotal Battle of Cynwit/Cynuit in AD 878".
 They say the hillfort seems to match the descriptions given by chroniclers of the time, and evidence from place-names.

-Several locations have been suggested, yet in 2006: Michael Rayner, co-ordinator of the Battlefields Trust with some authority, agreed with other historians that the arx Cynwit was "the spectacular" Countisbury Castle on Wind Hill.
+While several locations have been suggested, yet in 2006 Michael Rayner, co-ordinator of the Battlefields Trust with some authority, agreed with other historians that the arx Cynwit was "the spectacular" Countisbury Castle on Wind Hill.

 Historic England (2024): Hillfort known as Castle Hill Settlement, 350m south of Woolleigh Bridge.